The Benjamin on Franklin: 364 Units Advance Worcester’s Downtown Growth

 A New Residential Anchor Near Union Station

 The Benjamin on Franklin brings new housing and modern amenities to a key site in downtown Worcester.
-The Michaels Organization and GoVenture Capital are developing the community at 274 Franklin Street with Maugel DeStefano Architects and H+O. The five-story building will include 364 apartments supported by more than 80,000 square feet of amenity space.
+The Michaels Organization and GoVenture Capital Group are developing the community at 274 Franklin Street with Maugel DeStefano Architects, H+O, and D.F.
+Pray General Contractors.
+The five-story building will include 364 apartments supported by more than 80,000 square feet of amenity space.

 A 3.23-acre site spanning Franklin, Arctic, and Hygeia Streets places residents steps from Union Station, offering access to commuter rail service toward Boston and convenient links to downtown and the Canal District.